build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

     - asp-dotnet-core
     - aws
     - it-pros
+    - s3
 authorGithubAlias: spara
 authorName: Sophia Parafina
-date: 2023-05-31
+date: 2023-06-30
 ---

 Deploying applications is a fundamental task for IT Pros.
 The Run in the Cloud stage of the Practical Cloud Guide for IT Professionals uses AWS Lightsail - a managed service for Virtual Private Servers (VPS), containers, databases, storage, and networking.
 The goal of the Run in the Cloud is to gain experience working in the cloud without building a cloud infrastructure.

 ## Lightsail Introduction

 For this task you will deploy an ASP.NET Core application on IIS in Windows Server.
 The application is simple web applications but requires installing and configuring IIS in addition to deploying it.

-Let’s begin with a AWS Lightsail overview to familiarize working with this service.
+Let’s begin with an AWS Lightsail overview to familiarize working with this service.
 Note that this is brief introduction to get familiar with the service.
 If you want to get started on the tutorial, go to [Module 1](#module-1-clone-the-repository-and-compile)

 Open the AWS Console in a browser and use the search bar to find AWS Light Sail.